Malikaa Marathe

-Malikaa Marathe is a female tennis player of Indian origin.
-Born in 2003, in Pune she started playing tennis at the age of seven.
+Malikaa Marathe (born 30 April 2003) is an Indian tennis player.

-Career
+Biography

-At the age of 4, she was detected with amblyopia, a condition in which the brain prefers the better eye because the nerve development of the defective eye is shut down.
+Marathe was born in Pune, India.
+At the age of 4, she was diagnosed with amblyopia.
 She had to wear a patch on her right eye, which was weak for four years until it recovered.
+She began playing tennis at age 6.

-Her coach, Sandeep Kirtane, who happens to be a Davis Cup player recognized her talent.
-She won her first State Championship in 2013 in the U-10 category.
+Marathe won her first State Championship in 2013 in the U-10 category.
 In 2015, she won the National Championship in the U-12 category.
 She represented India in ITF Asia U-14 and Under Development Championship where she won a gold medal in doubles.
-In 2017, she qualified for the qualifying Tournament for French Open.
+In 2017, she qualified for the pre-qualifying tournament, "Rendez-Vous à Roland Garros", for the French Open Girls' singles.